 Saving a few dollars a month does not seem like a big deal at first glance.
 With this different perspective, though, you can see that not only do you save an extra $1,080 each year.
 This one decision gives the double effect of reducing the amount needed to retire by $27,000.
 That is a big deal!

 Learn More: Cutting the Cord: How to Hack Your TV Budget

 The effects become quite impactful when applying this logic to bigger ticket items.
 Supporting a $2,000 monthly mortgage payment in retirement would take $600,000 of investments.
 However, choosing a home you could pay off before retiring would eliminate mortgage obligations.

 Quoting financial independence blogger and writer JL Collins, “Financial independence has two aspects: How much you have and how much you need.”
 Understanding the 4% rule and its inverse, the rule of 25, should make this clear.

 Having enough investments to support a high-cost lifestyle is very difficult to achieve, even for very high earners.
 However, focusing on needing (and spending) less can make financial independence achievable for nearly anyone.

 Lesson 2: Investment Fees Matter

-If you are a regular Dough Roller reader, this should not be news to you.
-It is a regular theme are here.
-In fact, you can check out the recent post and podcast inspired by this topic.
+If you are a regular Dough Roller reader, the idea that investment fees really matter should not be news to you.
+It is a common theme here.
+We even have a post and podcast inspired by this topic.